-Many of you asked, how do you know the intervention you are making is working.
+Many of you asked, how do you know the intervention you are making (current or past life regression or inner child or NLP) is working.
 Often the answer is with the person asking, however, there a way to get an idea !
 Lets explore one way to find that out.

 The answer is often in what our physiology (or more specifically, breathing rate, changes in blood flow to various parts of the face and/or the muscle stiffness – often called sensory acuity in NLP, as an example).
 A trained coach is often able to grasp these changes, however, there is also an objective way to find this out – through heart rate variability measures.